Confidence is a fickle beast.

 #5 Focus on what you can control

-Mentally strong and confident people only focus on things they can control and let go of everything else.
+One key character trait is that mentally strong and confident people only focus on things they can control and let go of everything else.

-Focus on expression rather than trying to impress other people.
+That’s why this confidence building activity is: Focus on expression rather than trying to impress other people.
 Other people’s reactions are not within your control, and trying to please everyone pleases no one.

-Final Thoughts On The Best Confidence Building Activities That Work
+Final Thoughts On Confidence Building Activities

 Lack of confidence is not a fixed personality trait.